 These are just a few ideas to get you started.
 Find more inspiration by browsing online job boards and exploring what skills are required for your target jobs.
 Remember to use a broad range of job titles.
 For example IT coordinator and telecommunications manager could mean the same thing.

-If you are unsure how your military skills and ADF experience transfer into civilian employment, talk to one of Glide Outplacement’s consultants about how our career coaching can support your career transition or ask about our Defence resume writing service to translate those skills.
+Unsure how your military skills and ADF experience transfer into civilian employment?
+Career coaching can support your career transition or ask about our resume writing service to translate those skills.